 Here in Charlotte and elsewhere in North Carolina, when a death occurs because of the wrongful conduct of another, the family can file a wrongful death claim to recover compensation.
 However, wrongful death lawsuits are often complicated and complex.
-You will need to hire skilled and proven wrongful death attorneys like those at Brown, Moore & Associates.
-Here is how Brown, Moore & Associates can help your family if a loved one has been killed due to the negligence of another.
+You will need to hire skilled and proven wrongful death attorneys like those at Brown Moore & Associates.
+Here is how Brown Moore & Associates can help your family if a loved one has been killed due to the negligence of another.

 Charlotte NC Wrongful Death Claim Attorneys — Wrongful Death Statute

-Wrongful death in North Carolina is covered by statute.
+Wrongful death in North Carolina is covered by the statute.
 See N.C.G.S. § 28a-18-2.
 The statute provides that

-“[w]hen the death of a person is caused by a wrongful act, neglect or default of another, such as would, if the injured person had lived, have entitled the injured person to an action for damages therefor, the person or corporation that would have been so liable, …. shall be liable to an action for damages, to be brought by the personal representative or collector of the decedent …”
+“When the death of a person is caused by a wrongful act, neglect or default of another, such as would, if the injured person had lived, have entitled the injured person to an action for damages therefore, the person or corporation that would have been so liable, …. shall be liable to an action for damages, to be brought by the personal representative or collector of the decedent …”

 Note that only the “personal representative” of the deceased individual can sue on behalf of the deceased individual’s Estate.
 Essentially, this personal representative sues on behalf of all the heirs of the deceased individual.
 However, under some circumstances, members of the family might have causes of action separate and apart from the wrongful death action.
 An example would be a separate cause of action for negligent infliction of emotional distress if family members were present at the time of death and suffered mental anguish by witnessing the death.